addisdata/addisdata/README.md

 ## About me
 I have got more than 20 years of work experience in data analytics and reporting.
-Currently, I'm working as *Head of Planning & Business Development Department* at a Petroleum Company that is located in Ethiopia.
+Currently, I'm working as *Head of Planning & Business Development Department* at a Petroleum Company that's located in Ethiopia.
 The Company is engaged in the importation and supply of refined petroleum products for sale in the local market.
 In the following, I outline my projects that I accomplished in the field of data analytics and web development.
 ## Projects
 1. [Superstore sales analysis](https://github.com/addiscodr/superstore-sales-analysis/blob/main/README.md)
 2. [Coffee shop sales analysis](https://github.com/addiscodr/superstore-sales-analysis/blob/main/README.md)